finbourne/lusid-sdk-python/sdk/docs/GroupReconciliationsApi.md

     async with api_client_factory:
         # Create an instance of the API class
         api_instance = api_client_factory.build(GroupReconciliationsApi)
-        as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the staging rule sets.
-Defaults to return the latest              version of the staging rule sets if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing comparison rulesets from a previous call to list              comparison rulesets.
+        as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the comparison rulesets.
+Defaults to return the latest              version of the comparison rulesets if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing comparison rulesets from a previous call to list              comparison rulesets.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy,              filter, effectiveAt, and asAt fields must not have changed since the original request. (optional) sort_by = ['sort_by_example'] # List[str] | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) limit = 56 # int | When paginating, limit the number of returned results to this many per page. (optional)